Garrick Theatre

-The Garrick Theatre is a West End theatre, located in Charing Cross Road, in the City of Westminster, named after the stage actor David Garrick.
-It opened in 1889 with The Profligate, a play by Arthur Wing Pinero, and another Pinero play, The Notorious Mrs. Ebbsmith, was an early success at the theatre.
-In its early years, the Garrick appears to have specialised in the performance of melodrama.
-The theatre later became associated with comedies, including No Sex Please, We're British, which played for four years from 1982 to 1986.
+The Garrick Theatre is a West End theatre, located in Charing Cross Road, in the City of Westminster.
+It is named after the stage actor David Garrick.
+The theatre was built for and owned by the dramatist W. S. Gilbert and originally leased to the actor-manager John Hare.
+It opened in 1889 with Hare's production of The Profligate, a new play by Arthur Wing Pinero; another Pinero play, The Notorious Mrs. Ebbsmith, was an early success, scandalising some audience members.